Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Experiments

 The latent space output of our model is depicted by yellow markers in \Cref{fig: four rooms}a.
 Indeed, the latent embedding consists of four distinctive clusters, structured in a similar manner as our grid-world environment.
 Interestingly, the distortion of the latent space accurately depicts an intuitive notion of distance between states.
 As such, rooms are distinctively separated, with fair distance between each cluster.
 States of pathways between rooms clearly separate the room clusters, forming a topology with four discernible bottlenecks.

-In addition to the latent embedding, \Cref{fig: four rooms}a depicts the geometric volume measure\footnote{The geometric volume measure captures the volume of an infinitesimal area in the latent space.} $\sqrt{\det\brk*{G_D}}$ of the trained pullback metric induced by $D$.
+In addition to the latent embedding, \Cref{fig: four rooms}a depicts the geometric volume measure $\sqrt{\det\brk*{G_{f_D}}}$ of the trained pullback metric induced by $f_D$.
 This quantity demonstrates the effective geodesic distances between states in the decoder-induced submanifold.
-Indeed geodesics between data points to points outside of the data manifold (i.e., outside of the red region), would attain high values as integrals over areas of high magnitude.
-In contrast, geodesics near the data manifold would attain low values.
+Indeed geodesics between data points to points outside of the data manifold (i.e., outside of the red region), attain high values as integrals over areas of high magnitude.
+In contrast, geodesics near the data manifold would low values.

-Finally, we visualize the decoder-induced geodesic distance and compare it to the latent Euclidean distance in Figures~\ref{fig: four rooms}b~and~\ref{fig: four rooms}c, respectively.
+We visualize the decoder-induced geodesic distance and compare it to the latent Euclidean distance in Figures~\ref{fig: four rooms}b~and~\ref{fig: four rooms}c, respectively.
 The plots depict the normalized distances of all states to the state marked by a yellow square.
 Evidently, the geodesic distance captures a better notion of distance in the said environment, correctly exposing the ``land distance" in ambient space.
 As expected, states residing in the bottom-right room are farthest from the source state, as reaching them comprises of passing through at least two bottleneck states.
 In contrast, the latent Euclidean distance does not properly capture these geodesics, exhibiting a similar distribution of distances in other rooms.
 Nevertheless, both geodesic and Euclidean distances reveal the intrinsic topological structure of the environment, that of which is not captured by the extrinsic coordinates $(x,y) \in [-1, 1]^2$.
 Particularly, the state coordinates $(x,y)$ would wrongly assign short distances to states across impassible walls or obstacles, i.e., measuring the ``air distance".

-The grid-world environment demonstrates the inherent latent geometry of our variational model.
-In what follows, we will demonstrate the flexibility and robustness of the induced metrics on various offline RL tasks.